Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 How to Make a Resume for Your First Job

-Here’s an example of one resume sample for a job seeker who is new to the field:
+Here’s an example of one resume sample for someone who is a new job seeker:

 Name: John Doe

-Contact Information: Telephone number Email address, phone number, LinkedIn profile
+Contact Information: Telephone number or email address LinkedIn profile

 Education:

-- Relevant classes: Market Research, Data Analysis and Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience: